History of mathematical notation: Early 20th-century notation

-Around the 1930s, Voigt notation would be developed for multilinear algebra as a way to represent a symmetric tensor by reducing its order.
+Around the 1930s, Voigt notation (so named to honor Voigt's 1898 work) would be developed for multilinear algebra as a way to represent a symmetric tensor by reducing its order.
 Schönflies notation became one of two conventions used to describe point groups (the other being Hermann–Mauguin notation).
 Also in this time, van der Waerden notation became popular for the usage of two-component spinors (Weyl spinors) in four spacetime dimensions.
 Arend Heyting would introduce Heyting algebra and Heyting arithmetic.

-The arrow, e.g., →, was developed for function notation in 1936 by Øystein Ore to denote images of specific elements.
-Later, in 1940, it took its present form, e.g., f: X → Y, through the work of Witold Hurewicz.
+The arrow (→) was developed for function notation in 1936 by Øystein Ore to denote images of specific elements and to denote Galois connections.
+Later, in 1940, it took its present form (f: X→Y) through the work of Witold Hurewicz.
 Werner Heisenberg, in 1941, proposed the S-matrix theory of particle interactions.